Search every word of every website you visited or bookmarked.

 We want to be profitable because we deliver real value to you and other users.

-Our cloud plan allows you to send this to the cloud.
+Our upcoming cloud plan allows you to backup your data to an encrypted to the cloud, or host this cloud yourself.

 When browsing around, the extension needs around 80-130MB of Ram, which can go up to about 250-300 when you are using the search overview.
 Only when you import your existing browsing history and bookmarks, the CPU load will significantly increase and RAM can spike to around 500MB, because it needs to re-fetch all websites and index them in continuously.